Del Norte County, California Property Taxes

 Property Tax Assessment Values Across Del Norte County, California

-For example, the median tax bill in Del Norte County is $1,837, with tax bills ranging significantly across the county.
-Gasquet has the highest median home price at $180,907.
+For example, the median tax bill in Del Norte County is $1,871, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Crescent City at the highest median tax bill of $1,966 and Klamath at the lowest median tax bill of $813.

 Property Tax Assessment Values Across Del Norte County, California